Embassy of India

 Several innovations including safety match, seat belt, zipper, ultrasound, pacemaker, tetra pack, telephone handset, skype have Swedish roots.

 India Sweden Trade and investment have grown rapidly in recent years.
-Trade in goods and services has increased from USD 3 billion (2016) to USD 4.6 billion (2021).
+Trade in goods has increased from USD 2.86 billion (2016) to USD 6.96 billion (2024).
+Sweden is the 22nd largest investor in India.
+According to DPIIT figures, the FDI equity inflows from April 2000 to December 2024 is 2.596 billion (0.36% out of total FDI Equity inflow).
 India is the 3rd largest trading partner for Sweden in Asia.
-The number of Swedish companies with business presence in India has increased from around 150 to around 250 in the last five years or so.
-The number of Indian companies with business presence has increased from around 50 to 75 over a similar period.
+The number of Swedish companies with business presence in India has increased to 280 in the last 7-8 years or so.
+The number of Indian companies with business presence has increased to 75 over a similar period.

 Swedish business presence in India dates back more than a hundred years (Ericsson, Swedish Match Co., SKF, ABB) and has concentrated especially in Pune since 1960s.
 The next wave of investment followed over the last two decades, which has further picked up in the past five years.

-There is a growing Indian business presence in Sweden, especially in IT sector (around 50).
-Some Indian companies have also made acquisitions in recent years in Sweden (Bharat Forge, Wipro, Cadila Pharmaceuticals, Aditya Birla, Crompton Greaves, Altruist Technologies, HCL Technology etc.).
+There is a growing Indian business presence in Sweden, especially in IT sector.
+Some Indian companies have also made acquisitions in recent years in Sweden (Bharat Forge, Wipro, Cadila Pharmaceuticals, Aditya Birla, Tata group, Crompton Greaves, Altruist Technologies, HCL Technology, Kalpataru among others).
 Indian biotech and pharma companies including Dr. Reddys, Biocon, Kemwell and Cadila Pharma have formed collaborative relations in Sweden.
+India was among the select countries whose business delegations were invited to the Join Sweden Summit in June 2022.

 Embassy of India supports the organisation of an annual India Sweden Innovation Day.
-Sweden also hosts a Sweden India Nobel Memorial Week in India focusing on promoting business and academic linkages.
+The Deputy PM and Minister for Energy, Business & Industry Ebba Busch and Minister of S&T Dr. Jitendra Singh had jointly inaugurated the 11th India Sweden Innovation Day in October 2024.
+Embassy also supports other initiatives such as Engaging India at Almedalen.
+Sweden hosts a Sweden India Nobel Memorial Week in India focusing on promoting business and academic linkages, among other initiatives.

 RESEARCH & INNOVATION COLLABORATION

-Departments of S&T (DST)and Biotechnology (DBT), along with GITA (DST-CII collaboration)and ICMR from India are partnering Swedish agencies including Vinnova (Swedish Govt Innovation and R&D agency), Swedish Energy Agency, Swedish Research Council and FORTE (under Ministry of Health) to co-fund projects relating to research and industrial applications.
+Departments of S&T (DST) & Biotechnology (DBT), alongwith GITA (DST-CII collaboration) and ICMR from India are partnering Swedish agencies including Vinnova (Swedish Govt Innovation and R&D agency), Swedish Energy Agency, Swedish Research Council and FORTE (under Ministry of Health) to co-fund projects relating to research and industrial applications.

 BILATERAL INSTITUTIONAL COOPERATION MECHANISMS